rhosen/national-things/README.md

 ## About

-When user selects a country from dropdown that country's flag appears on the ui
+Lets the user choose a country and show that country's national flag.

 ## Demo